📅 Last updated: 14th Feb 2024 | 🕒 Est. reading time: 20 mins

 1. BPM Supreme

-One of the best DJ pools out there, and probably the most well-known, is BPM Supreme.
+One of the best DJ pools out there, and probably the most well-known, is US-based BPM Supreme.

-BPM Supreme is what you might describe as an ‘all-in-one’ DJ pool.
-In other words, it’s a great option for various DJ types – whether you’re a bar/club or open-format DJ of some sort.
-As well as being an excellent source for new releases and exclusive edits, they also have tons of classics in genres like Hip Hop, Electronic, Pop, Alternative, and more!
+Under the umbrella brand of BPM Music, BPM Supreme is what you might describe as an ‘all-in-one’ DJ pool.
+In other words, they carry a broad selection of music, which is perfect for open-format and special event DJs!
+As well as being an excellent source for new releases and exclusive edits, they also have tons of classics in genres such as Hip Hop, R&B, Dance/Electronic, Pop, and more.

 Use promo code ‘DJREV’ to get an additional 25% off your first month on any plan.